plugdata-team/plugdata/Resources/Documentation/ELSE/lfnoise.md

 categories:
 - object

-pdcategory: Random and Noise, Envelopes and LFOs
+pdcategory: ELSE, Random and Noise, Envelopes and LFOs

 arguments:
 - description: frequency in hertz